twentyTwo/vsc-ext-coding-time-tracker/README.md

 For technical details about development, release process, and internal architecture, please see [TECHNICAL.md](TECHNICAL.md).

 ## Changelog

+### [0.6.3] - 2025-10-10
+- Added dedicated Settings View accessible from the summary view header
+- Implemented `SCTT: Open Settings` command for direct access to settings interface
+- Enhanced user experience with intuitive settings management through webview interface
+- Added Settings button to summary view header for quick access to configuration options
+- All extension settings now available through both traditional VS Code settings and the new dedicated view

 ### [0.6.1] - 2025-08-30
 - Added comprehensive test data generation commands for developers and testers